 Our systems for cables and pipelines

-Our active systems are particularly well suited to the problems of dredging:
+Our active systems are particularly well suited to the problems of cables and pipelines:

-Whether for port and coastal development, windfarm installation or any other offshore engineering project, a critical step in site investigation is the derisking phase.
+Whether for port and coastal development, wind farm installation or any other offshore engineering project, a critical step in site investigation is the derisking phase.
 UXOs left over from the Second World War are unfortunately abundant in the English Channel and North Sea.
 It is therefore necessary to detect them before any work on the seabed.
-Moreover, some of these mines are made of aluminium (for example the LMB mines) and are almost impossible to detect with conventional magnetic or acoustic techniques.
+Moreover, some of these mines are made of aluminum (for example the LMB mines) and are almost impossible to detect with conventional magnetic or acoustic techniques.

 Applications of electromagnetics to UXO detection